BelleLQ/Employee-management/README.md

 # Employee-management
-This website is used to manage employees and departments.
+This website is used to manage employees and departments.\
+This website is built using Handlebars, PostgreSQL, express, and node.js.

 ##### URL https://yliao-employee.herokuapp.com/